Be Confident! Towards Trustworthy Graph Neural Networks via Confidence Calibration: Related Work

 \textbf{Graph Neural Networks.} Modern GCNs mimics CNNs to learn the local and global structural patterns of graphs through designed convolution and readout functions. \citep{spectral} generalizes CNNs to graph signal based on the spectrum of graph Laplacian.
 ChebNet \citep{chebynet} uses Chebyshev polynomials to approximate the $K$-order localized graph filters and GCN \citep{gcn} further employs the 1-order simplification of the Chebyshev filter.
 GAT \citep{gat} utilizes attention mechanisms to adaptively learn aggregation weights.
 GraphSAGE \citep{graphsage} uses various ways of pooling for aggregation. \citep{deeper} introduces self-training to GCNs and \citep{m3s} proposes a multi-stage self-supervised (M3S) self-training algorithm of GCNs.
 Both \citep{deeper} and \citep{m3s} focus on the few-shot learning and neither has ever explored self-training with higher label rates in GCNs.
 More works on GNNs can be found in surveys \citep{survey_Ph,survey_2}, however, to the best of our knowledge, current GNNs have not considered the confidence calibration.

-\textbf{Confidence Calibration.} Confidence calibration has been studied for a long time in CV and NLP \citep{guocalibration, niculescu2005predicting, intra, mmce, distance, mix_n_match, uncertainty}. \citep{guocalibration} discovers modern neural networks are poorly calibrated and study factors influencing calibration.
+\textbf{Confidence Calibration.} Confidence calibration has been studied for a long time in CV and NLP \citep{guocalibration, niculescu2005predicting, intra, multi-view, mmce, distance, mix_n_match, uncertainty}. \citep{guocalibration} discovers modern neural networks are poorly calibrated and study factors influencing calibration.
 Platt scaling \citep{platt} is a simple post-hoc calibration method for binary models, which transforms the logit using scalar parameters.
 Temperature scaling is the simplest multi-class extension of Platt scaling and matrix and vector scaling are another two extensions of platt scaling. \cite{mix_n_match} proposes Mix-n-Match calibration strategies which mix parameter methods with non-parameter methods. \citep{intra} explores the non-linear space for post-hoc calibration function using a neural network.
-However, none of them has considered the confidence calibration in GNNs.
+Moreover, \citep{graph_miscalibrated} points out GNNs can be miscalibrated in the supervised scenario and mainly focus on miscalibration originated from the imbalanced class distribution.
+However, none of them have considered the confidence calibration in GNNs on the common semi-supervised scenario.